Javier Barreda: Political career

-Minister of Labor and Employment Promotion
+Minister of Labour and Promotion of Employment

-On January 9, 2018, he was sworn in as Minister of Labor and Employment Promotion, convened by President Pedro Pablo Kuczynski in the so-called "Cabinet of Reconciliation".
-Its management reactivated the National Labor Council, an area of agreement between workers and employers, and put forward the debate on the increase of the minimum wage in Peru.
+On January 9, 2018, he was sworn in as Minister of Labour and Promotion of Employment, convened by President Pedro Pablo Kuczynski in the so-called "Cabinet of Reconciliation".
+Its management reactivated the National Labour Council, an area of agreement between workers and employers, and put forward the debate on the increase of the minimum wage in Peru.
 In the context of the resignation of Kuczynski, and as the last decision taken before his departure, Barreda and the president signed Supreme Decree 044 -2018-Trabajo that increases the minimum wage of Peruvian workers from 850 soles to 930 soles, a measure that It was criticized by the business sector and backed by the vast majority of Peruvians.
 Sustaining his decision as a former minister, Javier Barreda published articles in Peruvian newspapers sustaining the benefit of the increase.

 Death

 Barreda Jara died of a heart attack on 3 June 2019 in Lima, at the age of 52.